 There are also many online support groups that you can look into for help.

 The bottom line is that while you need to know how to help someone with dementia, you do not have to do it alone.
-It is important to realize that the longer you wait to do something, the harder it will be.
-Once you begin to find a solution, the person with dementia will likely be able to feel better and to function properly again.
+The longer you wait to do something, the harder it will be.

 What Should You Not Say To Someone With Dementia?